slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - envy (worse than you) - competition (same level than you) - mentor (better than you)
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang
+- The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.

+> *'People come, people go – they’ll drift in and out of your life, almost like characters in a favorite book.
+When you finally close the cover, the characters have told their story and you start up again with another book, complete with new characters and adventures.
+Then you find yourself focusing on the new ones, not the ones from the past.' --  Nicholas Sparks*
 > *'If you don’t say what you think then you kill your unborn self.
 When you have something to say, silence is a lie.' --  Jordan Peterson*
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

-- The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.

 > *'Never tell the truth to people who are not worthy of it.' --  Mark Twain* -->